Ghilt/Rabbit/README.md

     : print
     Default input: I/O

-Read reads from standard input and stores in bitgrid, and print prints to standard out.
+Read reads from standard input and stores in bit grid, and print prints to standard out.

 The `.` is special for these two instructions:
   - Read can only store one character at a time to the bitgrid.
 The rest is stored for future use so `=.` uses this as input instead and do not require the user to enter anything.